Robyn Broughton: Fastnet Ferns

+Death and legacy

+Broughton died in Christchurch on 6 September 2023, at the age of 80.
+The Robyn Broughton Trophy, awarded to the ANZ Premiership coach of the year, is named in her honour.

 Honours

-Broughton was appointed a Member of the New Zealand Order of Merit for services to netball and the community in the 2004 New Year Honours.
+Broughton was appointed a Member of the New Zealand Order of Merit, for services to netball and the community, in the 2004 New Year Honours.
 In the 2012 Queen's Birthday and Diamond Jubilee Honours, she was promoted to Officer of the New Zealand Order of Merit, for services to netball.